cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/03-genome_assembly.md

 It would be quite tedious and error-prone to have to copy/paste and modify these commands so many times.

 Instead, we can automate our analysis using some programming techniques, such as a _for loop_, to repeat the analysis across a range of samples.
-This is what we've done for you, having already prepared a shell script that runs through these steps sequentially for any number of samples (the script is available here).
+This is what we've done for you, having already prepared a shell script that runs through these steps sequentially for any number of samples (the full script is available [here](TODO)).
 Our script is composed of two parts:

-- At the top of the script you will find a section called `#### Settings ####`, where you can define several options to run the analysis (we will detail these below).
+- At the top of the script you will find a section `#### Settings ####`, where you can define several options to run the analysis (we will detail these below).
-- Another section is called `#### Assembly pipeline ####` and that is where the code to run the analysis we detailed step-by-step earlier is done.
+- Further down you find a section `#### Assembly pipeline ####`, which contains the commands to run the full analysis from raw sequences to an annotated assembly.
-  You can have a look at the code, but be careful making any changes here (as we use more advanced shell programming techniques).
+  The code we use looks more complex, as we make use of several (more advanced) programming techniques, but the basic steps are the same as those we detailed step-by-step in the previous section.

+As a user of our script, the most important part is the `#### Settings ####`.
-We have the following settings available:
+The following settings are available:

-- `--samplesheet` → the path to a CSV file with at least two columns:
+- `samplesheet` → the path to a CSV file with at least two columns:
   - `sample` - sample name of your choice for each barcode; for example "isolate1", "isolate2", etc.
   - `barcode` - barcode folder names of each samples; this should essentially match the folder names in the `fastq_pass` folder output by the _Guppy_ basecaller, for example "barcode01", "barcode02", "barcode34", etc.
   - you can include other columns in this sheet (such as metadata information), as long as the first two columns are the ones explained above.
-- `--fastq_dir` → the path to the directory where the FASTQ files are in.
+- `fastq_dir` → the path to the directory where the FASTQ files are in.
 The pipeline expects to find individual barcode folders within this, so we use the `fastq_pass` directory generated by the _Guppy_ basecaller.
-- `--outdir` → the path to the output directory where all the results files will be saved.
+- `outdir` → the path to the output directory where all the results files will be saved.
-- `--threads` → how many CPUs are available for parallel processing.
+- `threads` → how many CPUs are available for parallel processing.
-- `--genome_size` → the predicted genome size for the bacterial we are assembling (4m is recommended for _Vibrio_).
+- `genome_size` → the predicted genome size for the bacterial we are assembling (4m is recommended for _Vibrio_).
-- `--coverage` → the desired coverage for subsampling our reads to.
+- `coverage` → the desired coverage for subsampling our reads to.
-- `--medaka_model` → the medaka model to use for the polishing step (as explained above).
+- `medaka_model` → the medaka model to use for the polishing step (as explained above).
-- `--bakta_db` → the path to the `bakta` database file.
+- `bakta_db` → the path to the `bakta` database folder.

 Here is an example of the samplesheet for our samples: